 Step 10: Full system backup can take a great deal of time to complete.
 Once the backup is done, the backup file will appear in the backup storage location of your choice.

 A full backup of the system can prove to be quite beneficial for you especially if you don't like reinstalling everything when you have to replace a dead hard drive.
 The other advantages that can be availed using this type of backup are:

 While the full system backup seems to have a lot of benefits to offer to the users, it also has certain downsides as well.
 The following are some of the disadvantages of making a full backup.

-Although the Windows Backup and Restore feature can help you make a full backup, but if you want a quicker and simpler full backup, AOMEI Backupper Professional full backup software may be your choice.
-With it, you can not only create full backups for the entire system, but also back up newly added or changed files through incremental or differential backup options.
+Although the Windows Backup and Restore feature can help you make a full backup, if you want a quicker and simpler full backup, AOMEI Backupper Professional full backup software may be your choice.
+With it, you can not only create full backups for the entire system but also back up newly added or changed files through incremental or differential backup options.
 As we can see, some of its features are as follows:

-Making a full system backup can ensure restoration of all the files on the system in the event of a hard drive failure.
+Making a full system backup can ensure the restoration of all the files on the system in the event of a hard drive failure.
 However, do keep in mind that even though such backups are easier to manage and restore, they take up a great deal of backup storage space and require a lot of time to complete.
 So, while backing up data is very important, it is also necessary that you keep in mind the backup storage space available as well as the time factor.
 But, not backing up your data is highly likely to result in its loss if your hard drive gets infected by a virus or fails altogether because of a hardware issue.